ax-va/Python-Selenium-Raghavendra-2021/README.md

 **Warning: starting with 115 the ChromeDriver release process is integrated with that of Chrome:** https://chromedriver.chromium.org/downloads/version-selection

-**As a result, the webdriver-manager package (neither 3.8.5 nor 4.0.1) does not work correctly with the browsers using ChromeDriver 115 and above in the examples' code.
-Search for a solution here:** https://github.com/SergeyPirogov/webdriver_manager

 Python Selenium is demonstrated by examples and tests based on Sujay Raghavendra's book "Python Testing with Selenium: Learn to Implement Different Testing Techniques Using the Selenium WebDriver" published by Apress in 2021.
 The book examples have been modified and also updated to Selenium 4.
 They end with an introduction to unittest and writing a Google search test using Page Object Model / Page Object Pattern.

 You can see the examples in the 'examples' directory and the tests themselves in the 'tests' one.
 In 'utils/highlighter.py', the Highlighter class is written for highlighting HTML elements by changing the element style locally.
 In 'utils/screenshoter.py', the Screenshoter class encapsulates taking screenshots to make this task easier.
 Additionally, in the 'pom' folder, Page Object Model is represented in a very simple form.
 Then that model is inherited to describe the Google search action in browser.